-- 8.1 Key Employee Covenants Agreement.
-In consideration of Executive's employment by the Company and the additional rights and benefits provided to Executive by this Policy, on the Effective Date or such later date when an individual becomes an Executive, Executive will agree to and execute the Key Employee Covenants Agreement substantially in the form attached as Exhibit B hereto or in such other form approved by the Committee. - 8.2 Transfer of Duties.
+- 8.1 Employee Covenants Agreement.
+In consideration of, and as a condition of, Executive's continued employment by the Company and the additional rights and benefits provided to Executive by this Policy, Executive will agree to and execute the Employee Covenants Agreement substantially in the form attached as Exhibit B hereto and such other forms that the Committee may approve from time to time. - 8.2 Transfer of Duties.
 Upon termination of employment, Executive must cooperate with the orderly transfer of his or her duties as requested by the Company. - 8.3 Return of Property.
 Upon termination of employment, Executive must return all Company property by a date specified by the Company.